gumm/dag-solve/README.md

 // [ 0, 4.47, 8.94, 3.18, 17.89, 22.36, ... ]

 ```
+A note on the solver function: It is divorced from the graph, and changes
+to the graph won't be propagated to the solver function.
+If the graph
+changes, (either in structure, or in the set-up of any of its nodes) the
+solver function needs to be replaced.

 # Serialise and restoring a graph via JSON
 Once a graph is configured it can be dumped to JSON for storage, and read